-Michael Jordan attempted 1.7 threes per game in his career, and with that average, he’d be right next to Daniel Theis this season.
+Michael Jordan attempted 1.7 threes per game in his career, and with that average, he is shooting well below the league average nowadays.
 MJ’s three-point peak happened in ’96/’97 with 3.6 attempts a game; those are Larry Nance Jr. levels in ’20/’21.
 The three-point revolution changed the game, and in all those “MJ vs. LeBron” and similar discussions, Jordan’s lack of perimeter shooting is always brought up.

 If we look at percentages, as he started taking more threes and presumably working on that part of his game, MJ got much better at it.
-Even if we avoid the “He would’ve been great because he’s MJ,” the numbers back up Jordan’s ability to drain the three.
+So even if we avoid the “He would’ve been great because he’s MJ,” the numbers back up Jordan’s ability to drain the three.

 - '84/'85 - 0.6 attempts - 17,3%